 Germs of every kind run rampant in schools.
-But the presence of COVID-19 makes this topic of school illnesses more serious than usual.
-The close proximity, the shared supplies, the coughing, and the runny noses, and the constant physical contact (poking, tagging, high fiving, hugging), increase the spread of germs and illness.
+But the presence of COVID-19 makes this topic of common school illnesses more serious than usual.
+The close proximity, the shared supplies, the coughing, the runny noses, and the constant physical contact (poking, tagging, high fiving, hugging), increase the spread of germs and illness.

 The priority right now is keeping kids and families safe and healthy.
 That may look different around the country and for each family.
 If you have the opportunity for your kids to learn somewhere other than a crowded school, it may be the most responsible option to take.

 Some families are turning to online tutors or even learning “pods” where kids rotate at-home instruction between select neighborhood houses.
 Of course, these alternatives require money and resources that may be difficult to come by for some families.
 But if at-home schooling is an option, it’s worth exploring.

 Here are just a few of the most common school illnesses that infect the classroom during a typical school year:

 - Conjunctivitis (Pink Eye) – An extremely contagious inflammatory infection that is caused by bacteria getting in the eye.
 Kids should stay home until all the redness is gone from their eyes.